SrGaabriel/srgaabriel/README.md

 * **Programming language:** 🧱 Rust.
 I like the syntax, trait system, performance and the ease of use
 * **Web framework:** ❓ Svelte.
 Simple yet effective, without all of React's nonsense.
-* **Virtual Machine:** 🐉 LLVM.
+* **Compiler/Runtime Infrastructure:** 🐉 LLVM.
 I like LLVM IR and the VM itself, although I'm still learning!
 * **Relational: database:** 🐘 PostgreSQL.
 Solid and has a big community
 * **Graph database:** 📊 Neo4j.
 I found it very refreshing and fun